 And it’s getting worse.

 Introverts are on their own, and no one is coming to save them.
-Consequently, they must save themselves as a means of discovering self-empowerment and self-actualization.
+Consequently, they must protect themselves from discovering self-empowerment and self-actualization.

-It is important more than ever not to betray ourselves.
+It is essential more than ever not to betray ourselves.
 In the incomparable words of Williams Shakespeare, “To thine own self be true.”

 —Raymond J. Melville